Germanic dragon: Etymology

-The descendent term worm remains used in modern English to refer to dragons, such as those similar to snakes or without wings, while the Old English form wyrm has been borrowed back into modern English to mean "dragon".
+The descendant term worm remains used in modern English to refer to dragons, such as those similar to snakes or without wings, while the Old English form wyrm has been borrowed back into modern English to mean "dragon".
+The word also appear archaically in the original broader sense, for example in the names for the common legless lizard: blindworm, hazelworm, slowworm, including the form deaf adder etc (compare näder, nädra, "common legless lizard", from naðr, naðra, "adder").
 The Nordic descendants of ormr – orm, ormur, ormur, orm, orm – beyond being the common word for snake in Faroese, Norwegian and Swedish, in Danish and Icelandic instead being more ambiguous with invertebrate worms, remain a poetic or archaic word for dragon and similar mythological serpentine creatures.
 (Note: Compare :da:Midgårdsormen, Lagarfljótsormur, Seljordsormen.)
 A similar theme can be seen in German, with surviving compositions such as Lindwurm and Tatzelwurm etc.